fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Register-AzureRmResourceProvider.md

 ```

 ## DESCRIPTION
-The **Register-AzureRmResourceProvider** cmdlet registers an azure_2 resource provider.
+The **Register-AzureRmResourceProvider** cmdlet registers an Azure resource provider.

 ## EXAMPLES